Walter Willson Cobbett: Music patronage

 Between 1920 and 1927 Cobbett sponsored a series of annual prizes for various forms of chamber music activity at the Royal College of Music.
 He awarded 50-guinea prizes for the study of chamber music, encompassing both composition and performance.
 In 1928 these prizes were permanently established by an endowment from Cobbett.
 In some cases his prizes led to the establishment of groups that continued to perform on a professional basis.

-In 1924 Cobbett established a medal through the Worshipful Company of Musicians, endowed by his initial £50 contribution: the Walter Willson Cobbett Medal.
+In 1924, Cobbett established a medal through the Worshipful Company of Musicians, endowed by his initial £50 contribution: the Walter Willson Cobbett Medal.
 A silver gilt medal is presented annually to a distinguished recipient in recognition of their services to chamber music.
 In 1928-29 Cobbett served as Master of the Worshipful Company of Musicians.

 Cobbett provided funding to the British Federation of Musical Competition Festivals to start the summer school of chamber music at Bangor in North Wales.
 He became a regular visitor to the summer schools and "delighted to take out his violin and join in the practices".

-In the mid-1920s Cobbett began working on his Cyclopedic Survey of Chamber Music, which was published in 1929.
+In the mid-1920s, Cobbett began working on his Cyclopedic Survey of Chamber Music, which was published in 1929.
 A writer for The Review of Reviews said Cobbett's encyclopedia detailed aspects of chamber music "in every conceivable way, by instrument, by composer, by ensemble, and so on".
-Important works of the genre were analysed in detail and articles covered its history and aesthetics.
+Important works of the genre were analysed in detail,l and articles covered its history and aesthetics.
 In addition to his own extensive contributions, the survey includes articles by leading musicians and musicologists of the time, including Vincent d'Indy, Donald Tovey, and Ralph Vaughan Williams.
 One reviewer wrote that "some of the articles in the first volume are little masterpieces".
 Another review said the editor's writing style had "a note of keen, if somewhat naïve, enthusiasm", though it was pointed out that "the actual scholarship is amply supplied by other hands".
 The reviewer wrote that "the cyclopedia provides the facts in a well-ordered manner", but the information is "apt to get lost in a haystack of personal opinions".